 Some children and adults with idic(15) are said to have “mosaicism”, meaning that their idic(15) is not present in all of the cells in their bodies.
 Mosaicism happens by chance in this and many other chromosomal disorders.

 Interstitial Duplication 15

-Interstitial Dup15q is diagnosed in people born with the typical 46 chromosomes, but who have a segment of duplicated material within chromosome 15, are said to have an interstitial duplication chromosome 15.
+Interstitial Dup15q is diagnosed in people born with the typical 46 chromosomes, but who has a segment of duplicated material within chromosome 15, are said to have an interstitial duplication chromosome 15.
 Most often this is the same section (15q11-q13) that makes up the extra chromosome in idic(15).
 For this reason, people with interstitial duplications of 15q and those with idic(15) share similar characteristics.

 When the extra genetic material comes from the paternal chromosome, a child may have normal development.
 However, when the duplicated material comes from the maternal chromosome, developmental problems are often the result.
-In most cases of chromosome 15q11.2-13.1 duplication syndrome, the chromosome duplication is not inherited, but occurred as a random event during the formation of reproductive cells (eggs and sperm).
+In most cases of chromosome 15q11.2-13.1 duplication syndrome, the chromosome duplication is not inherited but occurred as a random event during the formation of reproductive cells (eggs and sperm).